HS2 Ltd and BSI lead innovative project to update infrastructure design standards

 As part of phase one of this 3-part process, BSI will be carrying out a series of industry workshops.
 Experts from the civil engineering, building and power and systems industries will come together to find a solution to the challenges faced by big spend infrastructure projects.
 The resulting updating of standards and development of project-specific guidance documents will clarify the standards to use and how to apply them.

 The aim is to make the application of design standards more efficient and also to encourage innovation.
 When the initial bid documents clearly show the standards and specifications that are necessary at the outset, it will help to reduce over-design and re-design (and associated overspends) and timeline slippages.
 These factors are of major interest to large scale projects such as HS2 which rely heavily upon strong communication and clarity from the outset.
 Their success is also dependent on learning from past projects where over-specification and a tendency to apply unnecessary standards have resulted in higher costs.
 These experiences will help to shape the development of a new guidance document and the publicly available specification (PAS) that will be produced later.

 Some of the organizations involved with this phase of the project include Health and Safety Executive, Institution of Civil Engineers, Institution of Mechanical Engineers, Royal Institute of British Architects and Rail Industry Association amongst others.

-Director of Standards - Scott Steedman
+Director-General, Standards - Scott Steedman

 Bill Grose of the Efficiency Challenge team at HS2 Ltd says, “BSI will identify a number of industry volunteers to undertake the updating of the codes.
 This method of carrying out the work brings additional benefits to industry; not only does it identify changes to improve efficiency, but it also gives the opportunity to improve skills in the application of design codes industry-wide.
 So far the response from industry has been unanimously positive.”